BD2KOnFHIR/i2FHIRb2/README.md

 ### 1. Running `generate_i2b2`

 #### Prerequsites
-You need a version of [Python 3](https://www.python.org/) (ideally, 3.6) installed on your computer.
+You need a current version of [Python 3](https://www.python.org/) (>= 3.6) installed on your computer.  ()At some point we may be able to back-rev this to earlier Python 3 versions, but, for not...)

 ```text
 > python3 --version
 Python 3.6.1
 >
 ```

-If you are running version 3.5 or earlier, you should consider upgrading.  i2FHIRb2 will <u>not</u> run with Python 2.

 #### Download the i2FHIRb2 software
 Download or clone the [FHIR in i2b2 (i2FHIRb2)](https://github.com/BD2KOnFHIR/i2FHIRb2) package into a local directory.